csulak/patterns/README.md

-# Design Patterns Exercise Project
+# Design Patterns Exercise Project.

 This project is an exercise in implementing and understanding various design patterns in Java.
 Each package demonstrates a specific design pattern or concept, showcasing its structure, components, and use cases.